rafalp/Misago/dev-docs/plugins/hooks/open-thread-poll-hook.md

 # `open_thread_poll_hook`

-This hook allows plugins to replace or extend the standard logic for opening a opened thread poll.
+This hook allows plugins to replace or extend the standard logic for opening an opened thread poll.

 ## Location